marekolsak/marek-build/README.md

 Then just type `radeonsi-run-tests.py` to run all test suites.
 It will store the results in the `test-results` directory next to the cloned repositories and print regression information into the terminal.

-If your machine has multiple GPUs, you can select the one to test with `--gpu N`.
+If the machine has multiple GPUs, you may select the one to test using `--gpu N`.

 Expected tests results for some GPU types are stored directly in Mesa, so running `radeonsi-run-tests.py` will compare the results again this baseline.
 If the tests results are identical, the output will look like this:
 ```